wpilibsuite/frc-docs/source/docs/software/commandbased/structuring-command-based-project.rst

 The ``Constants`` class (`Java <https://github.com/wpilibsuite/allwpilib/blob/master/wpilibjExamples/src/main/java/edu/wpi/first/wpilibj/templates/commandbased/Constants.java>`__, `C++ (Header) <https://github.com/wpilibsuite/allwpilib/blob/master/wpilibcExamples/src/main/cpp/templates/commandbased/include/Constants.h>`__) (in C++ this is not a class, but simply a header file in which several namespaces are defined) is where globally-accessible robot constants (such as speeds, unit conversion factors, PID gains, and sensor/motor ports) can be stored.
 It is recommended that users separate these constants into individual inner classes corresponding to subsystems or robot modes, to keep variable names shorter.

 In Java, all constants should be declared ``public static final`` so that they are globally accessible and cannot be changed.
-In C++, all constants should be ``const``.
+In C++, all constants should be ``constexpr``.

 For more illustrative examples of what a ``constants`` class should look like in practice, see those of the various command-based example projects: